tytydraco/yessleep/out/When_their_God_asks_for_cruelty_my_town_delivers_it_with_a_smile_I_need_to_escape_this_place.md

 How long had I just been standing there?

 It didn’t matter.
 I fought through the nausea and forced myself upright.
 I gripped the bottle of my parent's favorite rum by the neck with one hand and reached for the knob with the other.

-I was going to burn it down, igniting that fire with the long-necked kitchen lighter that'd been used to ignite my birthday candles each year.
+I was going to burn it down, igniting that fire with the long-necked kitchen lighter that'd been used to ignite my birthday candles, year after fucking year.

 Would that halt the curse that was taking over my body?

 Maybe, maybe not.

 Whatever Vincent was, whatever his house represented, it was connected to my change, I was certain of that fact, even if I didn’t understand how.
 Doing nothing wasn’t an option.

 I couldn’t just watch it happen.

 With terror simmering at the base of my skull, I twisted the knob and pushed.

-A gust of hot, humid air battered me as the door swung.
+A gust of hot, humid air battered me as the door flew ajar.
 I placed my foot over the threshold, grimacing when forehead knocked into the frame.
 Somehow, I’d misjudged my height.
-I bent my neck and pushed forward, glimpsing my childhood home out of the corner of my eye.
-A realization hit me like a sucker punch.
+I bent my neck and pressed forward, catching a glimpse of my childhood home out of the corner of my eye.
+The realization hit me like a sucker punch.

 I’d done it.